Education program is the nucleus of the undergraduate curriculum at

 Specifically, students completing the General Education program will have:

-- achieved the ability to engage in intellectual inquiry, to think clearly and logically, to find information from a variety of sources and examine it critically, to communicate effectively orally and in writing, to reason quantitatively and qualitatively, to understand and apply the scientific method, to make effective use of the existing technologies, and to solve problems and make informed and ethical decisions;
+- achieved the ability to think clearly and logically, to find information from a variety of sources and examine it critically, to communicate effectively orally and in writing, and to reason quantitatively and qualitatively;

-- acquired appreciable knowledge about their own bodies and minds, including practical knowledge about their health and ways to maintain it, about how human society has developed and how it now functions, about the physical world in which they live, about the other forms of life with which they share that world, and about the cultural endeavors and legacies of their civilizations;
+- acquired appreciable knowledge about their own bodies and minds, about how human society has developed and how it now functions, about the physical world in which they live, about the other forms of life with which they share that world, and about the cultural endeavors and legacies of their civilizations;

-- come to an understanding and appreciation of the principles, methodologies, value systems, ethics, and thought processes employed in human inquiries and actions, as well as applicable laws and the subjects of their protection.
+- come to an understanding and appreciation of the principles, methodologies, value systems, and thought processes employed in human inquiries.

-The General Education Program, which is divided into three components, requires 55-62 semester units: (A) 12-14 units of Basic Skills; (B-E) 34-36 units of lower division General Education divided among Natural Sciences and Quantitative Reasoning (10-12 units), Humanities (9 units), Social Sciences (12 units), and Lifelong Learning and Self-Development (3 units), and (F) 9 units of upper division Integrative Studies.
+The General Education Program, which is divided into three components, requires 55-62 semester units: (A) 12-14 units of Basic Skills; (B-E) 34-36 units of lower division General Education divided among Natural Sciences and Quantitative Reasoning (10-12 units), Humanities (nine units), Social Sciences (12 units), and The Whole Person (three units), and (F) nine units of upper division Integrative Studies.
 In addition, students must take a course that emphasizes cultural pluralism (0-3), but which may also satisfy General Education or other graduation requirements.
-Finally, students must complete at least 9 semester units in General Education at CSU Dominguez Hills.
+Finally, students must complete at least nine semester units in General Education at CSU Dominguez Hills.